Tattoo (Siouxsie and the Banshees song): Music and recording

+Tattoo (1981), Siouxsie wrote out the lyrics and did the vocal.
+It was all done in one day.

+Release

+The song was first released as the B-side of the "Dear Prudence" single in 1983.
+It was included on two compilation CDs: 2004's Downside Up and 2015's Spellbound : The Collection.

+Aftermath

+Siouxsie said in 1998 that it was her "all-time favourite Banshees track" and she played it that year with the Creatures.
+Severin shared a similar view in 2004: "Probably my favourite B side of all."

+Legacy

-"Tattoo" is considered to be a proto trip hop track which helped Tricky when he shaped his style.
-This film noir track is often cited as inspirational in the development of the trip hop genre.
+"Tattoo" is considered to be a proto trip hop track which helped Tricky to shape his style.
+This track is often cited as inspirational in the development of the trip hop genre.
 "Tattoo" was covered by Tricky in 1996 as the opening number of his second album, Nearly God.
+Tricky not only covered it but also sampled the original orchestration.
 It was also covered by Jay Jay Johanson in 2022.

-NME retrospectively reviewed it as "spellbinding" in 2009 while praising the four-cd box set Downside Up.
+NME retrospectively reviewed it as "spellbinding" in 2009 when reviewing Downside Up.

+In 2024, "Tattoo" was included on the vinyl compilation titled FIP Trip Hop - made by FIP and Radio France - about the trip hop genre, its roots and its history.